DiamondMVC/Diamond/README.md

  * Separate authentication that can be used either with or without the ACL
  * CSRF Protection
  * Easy integrated cookie/session API.
+ * The network can be restricted to specific ips.

 ### Views (WebServer)